DGMarkel/DGMarkel.github.io/_posts/2018-06-25-building_fresh_kitchen_with_sinatra.markdown

 Finally, let's say a user's 7-grain peasant loaf is about to expire.
 The about-to-expire warning  includes a link to Fresh Direct with a list of all the 7-grain peasant loaves in its inventory.
 This feature of my site still needs work, but I'm happy that I was able to add this to Fresh Kitchen.

-One of my takeaways from this project is that users wouldn't be aware of the work involved in what are essentially mundane and invisible tasks.
+One of my takeaways from this project is that users aren't aware of the work involved in what are essentially mundane and invisible tasks.
 No one but a coder would realize that logic is needed to dynamically account for word conjugation, or that it would take several hours to build out the logic necessary to check for and warn users regarding expiration.
 I certainly gained an appreciation for the invisible work involved in great web design.

 While Fresh Kitchen was running smoothly by the end of day two, I gave myself a third day to dress it up, work on user flow, eliminate pages and routes that seemed unnecessary, etc.  I spent the entire day looking at other sites for inspiration, testing out different looks for my page, and pushing my admittedly pretty meager CSS skills to the limit.
 Overall, I'm happy with what I developed in a day, but I'm thankful that this project is a test of my backend skills and not visual design.